dreamcatcher-tech/network/Inbox/2024-08-13 1637 using stripe to process payments.md

 Consumable as the output.

 A single untouchable entity that holds copyright to all the products, and then relicenses slices of rights to holders in a ledger.
 The rights of the holders are that whenever money is paid to the network for usage, it will be distributed in a fair way.

+If stripe give us a problem, then we can use https://www.payoneer.com/marketplace/ who LP has connections with.
 ## Test cases
 ### redlids customers payment handling
 Redlids would need to register as a seller.